napframework/nap-docs/app/manual/09_project_management.md

 endif()
 ```

 So what did we do here? [find_package](https://cmake.org/cmake/help/latest/command/find_package.html) locates and imports the `libfoo` library into our project.
-We then include it with `target_include_directories` and link to it with `target_link_libraries`.
+We then include it with [target_include_directories](https://cmake.org/cmake/help/latest/command/target_include_directories.html) and link to it with [target_link_libraries](https://cmake.org/cmake/help/latest/command/target_link_libraries.html).
 Finally, to ensure the program runs on Windows, we copy the DLL to the build output directory using a [custom build command](https://cmake.org/cmake/help/latest/command/add_custom_command.html).

 Note that on Unix based systems you must install the `libfoo` library into the `lib` directory when your application is packaged.
 To do that append the following to `module_extra.cmake` :
 ```